Regrettably, due to the Pandemic, funeral services honoring Louise’s life will be limited to her children, grandchildren and great grandchildren.

 Due to public health concerns, and in compliance with CDC guidelines, social distancing will be maintained and those in attendance are required to wear a face covering.
 We thank you for your understanding and cooperation during this difficult time.

-Billie Louise Whitt, age 102 ½, was born into a Pandemic and passed away during a Pandemic.
+Billie Louise Whitt, age 102 ½, was born into a Pandemic and passed away during a Pandemic on Saturday, January 9, 2021.
 After moving to Kenosha as an infant, she was a lifelong resident, spending 85 years at the same address.

 She attended Kenosha schools, graduating from Kenosha High School, in 1936.